negarhonarvar/Memory-Management/README.md

-# Memory-Management-
+# Memory-Management

-Memory management project for OS course in this project we use URL,second chance and FIFO algorithms to handle the memory management task we use normal and circular que to do so and we have a client and sever to perform the demanding process
+Memory management project for Operating Systems course

+In this project we use LRU ,second chance and FIFO algorithms to handle the memory management task. we use normal and circular queue to do the management .
+A Client and sever is Implemented to perform the demanding process.